vespertilian/inactivity-countdown-timer/README.md

 [See the demo code for a detailed example](https://github.com/Benefex/inactivity-countdown-timer/blob/master/src/demo.ts)

+run `npm start` to view the demo locally

 ##Features

  - A count down callback - **alert users you are going to transition them**.